spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

 The set of spline models and scale factors for each wavelength in each slice constitutes the adaptive trace model for the spectral image.

+The spline modeling assumptions are generally only appropriate to compact sources, so an additional check is made to determine regions for which the model is likely to be accurate.
+The slope of the model flux is computed for each column pixel as the absolute difference between the normalized spline model at that pixel and its immediate neighbor.
+Slope values higher than a threshold value (step parameter ``slope_limit``) indicate a compact source region.
+The trace model will be evaluated for these regions, with some padding for nearby pixels; it will not be evaluated in other regions.

-If no oversampling is desired (i.e. the ``oversample`` parameter is set to 1.0), then the trace model is evaluated at every pixel in the input image to create a wavelength-dependent spatial profile.
-This image is stored in the output datamodel, in the ``trace_model`` attribute, then the step returns without further changes to the input datamodel.
+If no oversampling is desired (i.e. the ``oversample`` parameter is set to 1.0), then the trace model is evaluated at every input pixel in a compact source region to create a wavelength-dependent spatial profile.
+This image is stored in the output datamodel, in the ``trace_model`` attribute.
+Regions for which a spline model could not be computed, or which did not meet the compact source criteria, are set to NaN in the image.
+The step then returns without further changes to the input datamodel.
 The rest of the algorithm description, below, applies only to oversampling.

 Oversample the Flux
 ^^^^^^^^^^^^^^^^^^^